DuPage County School Law Attorney

 Speak with an Experienced Naperville School Law Lawyer

 School suspension and expulsion proceedings are complicated, and parents and students face an uphill battle in ensuring that they receive a fair hearing.
 At Mirabella, Kincaid, Frederick & Mirabella, LLC, we understand what you are facing, and we put our experience to work to provide the skilled representation you deserve.
-For a personalized consultation with Illinois school law attorney Stacey McCullough or Lindsay Stella, contact our office today at 630-665-7300.
+For a personalized consultation with Illinois school law attorney Stacey McCullough contact our office today at 630-665-7300.
 From our law office in Wheaton, IL we serve clients throughout DuPage County, Kane County, and Kendall County.